gdwoolbert3/gen_buffer/README.md

 # ExBuffer flushes asynchronously and outputs ["foo", "bar", "baz"]
 ```

-## Examples
+## Example

 `ExBuffer` is designed to be highly customizable, allowing it to be used in any number of scenarios.

-### Simple Buffer
+For example, we can use the `ExBuffer` behaviour to create a buffer with both a size limit and a time

-For example, we can use the `ExBuffer` behaviour to create a buffer with both a size limit and a time limit.
+limit.

 ```elixir
 defmodule Buffer do